-Conclusion: does the system want what it is gets?
+Conclusion: does the system want what it gets?

 This polemical paper has critically explored the concept of the Career Academic within the context of the current UK Higher Education system.
-The paper is not a critique of research per se, nor a call for immediate parity between research and teaching without a need to have a way to assure an evidenced teaching development route.
-Instead, the aim is to raise questions regarding how the UK HE system is developing to have its ranks populated by career academics in a practically focused and industry linked area of education that previously had large numbers of industry experienced and teaching focused staff.
-Throughout we raised a number of key questions around the three areas of the appeal of the Career Academic to the individual institution, the impact of the Career Academic on the student experience, and of wider institutional strategy to employ career academics in a UK HE perspective.
-We believe these questions merit further attention from policy makers, institutions, and researchers.
-This is particularly poignant given the potential demands of the new TEF, and it seems likely that the bias towards employing Career Academics takes us further away from the TEF’s aspirations of an enhanced student experience.
+The paper is not a critique of research per se, nor a call for immediate parity between research and teaching without the need to assure an evidenced-based teaching development route.
+Instead, the aim is to generate questions regarding how the UK HE system (and by extension other systems elsewhere) is changing, especially in the delivery of construction and engineering education.
+Over the past two decades construction and engineering faculties have become populated by Career Academics where previously large numbers of industry experienced and teaching focused staff existed.
+In a wider European context the UK’s recent strategies resonate with ideas of academic ‘drift’.
+Throughout we have raised key questions around the three areas of the appeal of the Career Academic to the individual institution, the impact of the Career Academic on the student experience, and of wider institutional strategy to employ Career Academics.
+We believe these questions merit attention from policy makers, institutions, and researchers.
+This is particularly poignant given the potential demands of the new TEF, and it seems likely the bias towards employing Career Academics takes us further away from the TEF’s aspirations of an enhanced student learning experience.
+As Kamp (2014, p.
+15) has noted, in an engineering context, “the how we teach will become equally or more important than the what and how much we teach.”